idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 4 File formats.md

 <!--- TODO --->

+#### Vector image (.svg)

+Scalable Vector Graphics (SVG) is an open standard XML-based vector image format for two-dimensional graphics with support for interactivity and animation.

+SVG images and their behaviors are defined in XML text files.
+They can be produced by Inkscape [free and open source software], Adobe Illustrator, Adobe Flash Professional, or CorelDRAW, and rendered to common raster image formats such as PNG using the same software.

+NOTE: Since Adobe Illustrator can import and export SVG files, an SVG filter can help handle Adobe Illustrator files (*.ai or *.eps) as well as DWG or CAD files, exported to SVG by Adobe Illustrator.
+For handling AI files using the SVG file filter, see the Unsupported formats section.

 ### AutoCAD

 AutoCAD, developed by Autodesk, Inc. and first released in December 1982, is a software application for computer-aided design (CAD) and drafting that supports both 2D and 3D formats.